LIT-Protocol/vincent-smart-account-signer/README.md

 **File:** `src/aave.ts`

 - Provides chain-specific Aave protocol addresses using the official Aave Address Book
-- Builds the approval transaction for USDC to be used with Aave lending pool
+- Builds the Aave user operation to use USDC in an Aave lending pool

 **Key output:**